 For aspiring job applicants, cover letters are a make-or-break document.
 An employer’s perception of you after they’ve read your cover letter can be the difference between scoring an interview and being stuck on the job hunt.

-What, then, should you do if your application has “red flags”, such as career changes, gaps in employment, or past termination?
+What, then, should you do if your application has “red flags”, such as career changes, gaps in employment, and past terminations?

 Should you address red flags in your cover letter, if at all?
 Here are some practical tips about how (or how not to) address eight of the biggest red flags in your cover letter.